markaren/SimpleSocket/README.md

 # SimpleSocket

-A simple cross-platform Socket (TCP/UDP/WebSockets) implementation for C++ (no external dependencies) for education and hobby usage.
+A simple cross-platform Socket (TCP, UDP, Web and Unix Domain Sockets) implementation for C++ (no external dependencies) for education and hobby usage.

 > NOT for use in production.